-If you experience any difficulty in accessing any part of the Website or the Web Store, please feel free to email UMG at firstname.lastname@example.org.
+If you experience any difficulty in accessing any part of the Website or the Web Store, please feel free to email UMG at email@example.com.
 UMG will work with you to provide the information, item, or transaction you seek through an alternate communication method that is accessible for you consistent with applicable law (for example, through telephone support).
 If you have purchased a digital download you may request an accessible copy of the purchased track or album lyrics by emailing firstname.lastname@example.org.

 Throughout the Website and Web Store, UMG may make use of different third-party websites such as YouTube and Facebook to spread news and information about UMG’s products and services.
 These sites, which are not controlled by UMG, may present challenges for individuals with disabilities that UMG are not able to control or remedy.
 Please know that these sites are not used as the sole source of (or sole vehicle for communicating) important information.

 As made publicly available, here are the Accessibility Policies provided from these third-party sites: